 - Size and number of rooms

-The idea is to eliminate those areas that just won’t work whilst fine tuning and showing you the neighbourhoods that best fit your requirements.
+The concept is to eliminate those areas that just won’t work for you whilst fine tuning and showing you the neighbourhoods that best fit your requirements.

 The lender will arrange to have the property valued.
 This is an upfront charge that the lender will collect at loan application.
 A professional, licensed valuer will research the value of your home and provide the valuation for your lender.